lepisma/lepisma.github.io/_posts/2018-01-27-blog-to-wiki.md

 around which don't fit in a blog.

-A personal publishing system should work well with my workflow which is (usually) less driven by deadlines/checkpoints and more on explorations.
+A personal publishing system should work well with my workflow which is (usually) less driven by deadlines/checkpoints and more by explorations.

 # A personal wiki